Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Speak to your doctor to gain a comprehensive assessment of your body composition so you can make appropriate, personalized goals.

-6. Stick to a Consistent Sleep Schedule
+6. Stick to a Consistent Sleep Schedule for Health Benefits

 Since the sleep hormone melatonin naturally decreases with age, it’s vital to set up healthy sleeping habits.
-This entails turning off all electronics an hour before bedtime and getting in bed at the same time each night.
+This includes turning off all electronics an hour before bedtime and getting in bed at the same time each night.

 Doing so will promote natural circadian rhythms and maintain cognitive health.